-All items, including background and reference materials for a regular meeting agenda must be submitted to the Office of the Select Board by twelve noon on the Wednesday preceding the meeting so an agenda may be posted in a timely fashion.
+All items, including background and reference materials for a regular meeting agenda must be submitted to the Office of the Board of Selectmen by twelve noon on the Wednesday preceding the meeting so an agenda may be posted in a timely fashion.

 Items of emergency or strictly routine nature that develop after closing of the agenda may be considered under "new business."
-However, persons seeking action or approval from the Board such as license and permit applicants are advised that the Select Board will not ordinarily place untimely requests on the agenda due to lack of diligence by such applicants.
+However, persons seeking action or approval from the Board such as license and permit applicants are advised that the Selectmen will not ordinarily place untimely requests on the agenda due to lack of diligence by such applicants.

-Moreover, to the extent feasible, the Office of the Select Board shall provide a revised agenda enumerating emergency or other authorized items added after the closing of the agenda, in advance of the meeting.
+Moreover, to the extent feasible, the Office of the Board of Selectmen shall provide a revised agenda enumerating emergency or other authorized items added after the closing of the agenda, in advance of the meeting.